Cyber security fundamentals

-Responsible for how Australia keeps its valuable health information safe and secure, our Cyber Security Centre (CSC) works with the healthcare sector to help identify ways to keep digital health assets protected.
+Responsible for how Australia keeps its valuable health information safe and secure, our cyber security team works with the healthcare sector to help identify ways to keep digital health assets protected and secure.

 Our aim is to make sure that people who work in healthcare are informed and prepared for any cyber threats that target digital health assets.

 To help achieve this level of preparedness, we partner and share expertise with government and private cyber security organisations nationally and internationally.